Wrapper-Offline/Wrapper-Offline/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help me improve
 title: ''
-labels: ''
+labels: 'bug'
 assignees: ''

 ---